 Table 1: Future UCN sources worldwide.
-The Los Alamos National Laboratory (LANL) source is currently in operation on a testing basis.
-All other sources are proposed (future) sources, including a future He-II source at the ILL reactor for the CryoEDM project.
-These are the Spallation Neutron Source (SNS) at Oak Ridge National Lab (ORNL) for the n-EDM project there, the Munich FRM-II reactor (Forschungsneutronenquelle Heinz Maier-Leibnitz), the North Carolina State University nuclear reactor (NCSU), and the Paul-Scherrer Institut source (PSI).
+The Los Alamos National Laboratory (LANL, NM, USA) source is currently in operation on a testing basis.
+All other sources are proposed (future) sources, including a future He-II source at the ILL reactor (Institut Laue-Langevin, Grenoble, France) for the CryoEDM project.
+These are the Spallation Neutron Source (SNS) at Oak Ridge National Lab (ORNL, TN, USA) for the n-EDM project there, the Munich FRM-II reactor (Forschungsneutronenquelle Heinz Maier-Leibnitz, Munich, Germany), the North Carolina State University nuclear reactor (NCSU, USA), and the Paul-Scherrer Institut source (PSI, Villigen, Switzerland).
 The TRIUMF source figures are quoted for 20 kW peak power delivered to the spallation source.
 The range indicated for the TRIUMF source results from use of differing cold moderator materials, as discussed in the text.

-Figure 1: Current status of V{ud} .
-Yellow horizontal band indicates current best determination by $0^+ \rightarrow 0^+$ nuclear beta-decay.
-Diagonal bands indicate current discrepancy between the two most recent measurements of the neutron lifetime τ_n which both use UCN confined to material traps.
-Coloured bands at the bottom of the figure are to be interpreted as vertical bands indicating recent measurements of the beta-asymmetry in neutron decay.
-The most precise of these, labelled UCNA is an ongoing measurement being conducted at the LANL UCN source.
+Figure 1: Current status of $V{ud}$ .
+The thin horizontal band indicates the current best determination by $0^+ \rightarrow 0^+$ nuclear beta-decay.
+Diagonal bands indicate the current discrepancy between the two most recent measurements of the neutron lifetime $\tau_n$ which both use UCN confined to material traps.
+The thick bands at the bottom of the figure are to be interpreted as vertical bands indicating recent measurements of the beta-asymmetry in neutron decay.
+The most precise of these, labelled UCNA, is an ongoing measurement being conducted at the LANL UCN source.